2. Dual Nature of the Empire

 And this will be reflected in the religious realm also: there will be this mixing of Emperor worship and Mammon worship.
 In the economic-political domain, it appears the mixing has already happened on the micro level.
 Rome’s “iron” style of government exists in every nation, while the “clay” style of commercial rule by the ultra-rich “merchants” has also expanded throughout the world.
 And the two exist side by side now in almost every country.

-And on the macro level we are starting to see it nowadays in the growing cooperation between Russia and China.
+And on the macro level we are starting to see it nowadays in the growing cooperation between Russia and China, and possibly the European Union.

 To summarize, the image has two types of materials: the various metals, and then finally the clay material.
 This symbolic representation shows that two styles of government have existed in the world – the military-political (metal), which has dominated for a long time, and the business-commercial (clay), a late bloomer, coming to full power only in recent history (in the feet of the Daniel 2 image).